stsvetanov/controller-platform/README.md

 ## Deploying Locally
-Lets walk through setting up your development environment and deploying this application on your local machine
+Let's walk through setting up your development environment and deploying this application on your local machine.

 1. Install Python, pip, and virtualenv
   - [Python](https://www.python.org/)